-With a little over 18 million vaccination doses administered, and around 6.3 million people (73.6% of the population) fully vaccinated, Virginia's vaccination rates surpass the national rate of 68.9% (Source; Source).
+With a little over 18 million vaccination doses administered, and 6.3 million people (73.7% of the population) fully vaccinated, Virginia's vaccination rates surpass the national rate of 69.1% (Source; Source).
 However, there is still nearly 30% of Virginia's population who has not been fully vaccinated (Source).
-Working to vaccinate a larger percentage of the population and reducing vaccine hesitancy are important factors in combating the pandemic, especially with mounting concerns about a "tripledemic" this winter and multiple spikes in school absences due to sickness (Source; Source; Source; Source).
+Working to vaccinate a larger percentage of the population and reducing vaccine hesitancy are important factors in combating the pandemic, especially with the "tripledemic" this winter and multiple spikes in school absences due to sickness (Source; Source; Source; Source).